julian-douglas/join-the-siege/README.md

   **Solution:** Add more extensions, with individual behavior for each.

 - **Problem:** The function `classify_file()` is also very limiting.
 It is simply a string match.
   For example, it checks if `drivers_license` is in the file name, then it's classified as a `drivers_licence`.
-There are several issues:
+With this alone, there are several issues, which would apply to most classes:
-  - Spelling inconsistency.
+  - Spelling inconsistency ('license' vs 'licence').
   - Variations in how people refer to files, such as `driving_licence`, `license`, and different spellings.
   - Ambiguous file names like `invoice_bank_statement`, which could be either an invoice or a bank statement.
   **Solution:** The classifier should inspect not only the filenames but also the file contents.
 Use libraries like PyMuPDF/PyPDF2 for PDFs, Tesseract for images, python-docx for `.doc` files, and pandas/openpyxl for Excel files.
 Then, feed the data into an ML model for classification.